iwinoto/watsonx-data-demo/Demo script.md

         ORDER BY event.timestamp;
       ```
       This can be used to create another table in the lake-house (using the Create Table As Select, CTAS, pattern).
 This can be further analysed or used as input to machine learning models for AI use cases.
+* Move data to a new table
+  1. so far we have worked with Hive catalog for data ingest and exploration.
+Iceberg is a more advanced catalog table format which has additional capabilities like:
+    * atomic transactions - we can write to the table
+    * time machine - generates table snapshots that we can roll back to or query
+    * schema alterations - as the data changes, we can alter the schema by adding / removal columns.
+  2. we use *CTAS* (Create Table As Select) type of SQL query to create a new table the iceberg catalog based on a `SELECT` query.
+Either in *Presto CLI* or console SQL tab, enter the following SQL:
+    ```
+    CREATE TABLE "iceberg_data"."events"."device_events"
+      AS SELECT device.id AS device_id,
+        event.timestamp AS timestamp,
+        event.data AS data,
+        event.data_point AS data_point,
+        device.owner AS device_owner,
+        device.status AS device_status
+      FROM pgcatalog.demo.events AS event,
+        demo_data.devices.device_registry AS device
+      ORDER BY event.timestamp;
+    ```
+  3. Show device_events table *Time Travel*
+  4. Insert data
+  5. Select the data to show it's inserted
+  6. Roll back
+  7. Select the data to show it's no longer there

 ## Client "call to action"
 Clients can start with the developer edition of watsonx.data.
 This can be run locally using container images and is used in this demonstration.